Madame Morrible

-Madame Muriel Morrible is a fictional character and the main antagonist in author Gregory Maguire's 1995 novel Wicked: The Life and Times of the Wicked Witch of the West.
+Madame Muriel Morrible is a fictional character and one of the primary antagonists in author Gregory Maguire's 1995 novel Wicked: The Life and Times of the Wicked Witch of the West.
 She also appears in the Broadway musical Wicked, which is loosely based on Maguire's novel, and in the musical's two-part film adaptation, Wicked (2024) and Wicked: For Good (2025).
-She is the headmistress of Crage Hall at Shiz University, and a cohort of The Wizard of Oz.
-Morrible is an experienced sorceress, and instructs a sorcery seminar at Shiz.
+She is the headmistress of Crage Hall at Shiz University, and a colleague of The Wizard of Oz.
+Morrible is an experienced sorceress, and teaches a sorcery seminar at Shiz.

-The novel
+In the novel

 In the novel, Madame Morrible is described as a "fish faced Gillikinese woman", and uses Shiz to recruit young girls as soldiers and spies for the Wizard, though she does not directly influence him.
-Madame Morrible believes that Animals (i.e. sentient animals) should be "seen and not heard," which she states at a poetry reading, known as a 'Quell'.
-She often has a Tik-Tok machine man called Grommetik to do her bidding, and later commands this creature to kill the Goat scientist Doctor Dillamond, which Ama Clutch — Galinda's chaperone — witnesses.
+Madame Morrible believes that Animals (i.e. sentient animals) should be "seen and not heard", which she states at a poetry reading, known as a 'Quell'.
+She often has a Tik-Tok machine man called Grommetik to do her bidding, and later commands this creature to kill the Goat scientist Doctor Dillamond, which Ama Clutch—Galinda's chaperone—witnesses.
 Following the murder, Ama Clutch loses her grip on reality and begins to talk to inanimate objects as though they are people, a condition which gradually deteriorates until it results in her death.
 Galinda had previously lied to Madame Morrible by telling her that Ama Clutch was prone to fits of delirium whose symptoms included such hallucinations; since she had told no one else this lie, it is strongly implied that the condition was the result of a spell placed upon Ama Clutch by Morrible to prevent her from revealing the truth about Doctor Dillamond's murder.